MachineCode0/AWS-Projects/Smart_Static_Website/README.md

 **Step 5: Use Route 53 for DNS**
 * Created a hosted zone for your domain in Route 53.

-* Added an A record for www.example.com pointing to the CloudFront distribution, ensuring users can access the website using your custom domain.
+* Added an A record for www.phelyxcommunication.com pointing to the CloudFront distribution, ensuring users can access the website using the custom domain.

+## 3. The Business Impact
+Your solution delivers significant business value for Phelyx Communication by:

+	**1. Improving User Experience:**

+		* Faster load times and global availability through CloudFront’s edge locations.

+Reliable uptime and scalability to handle traffic spikes, ensuring users can always access the website.

+Enhancing Security:

+Protection against common web exploits using WAF.

+Secure data transmission with HTTPS via ACM, ensuring user data is protected.

+Reducing Costs:

+Pay-as-you-go pricing with AWS services ensures cost efficiency.

+Free Tier usage for S3, CloudFront, and WAF reduces initial costs, making it an affordable solution for small to medium-sized businesses.

+Enabling Better Decision-Making:

+Real-time monitoring and alerts via CloudWatch help you identify and resolve issues quickly.

+Logs and metrics provide insights into website performance and user behavior, enabling data-driven decisions.